tirthexe/Spy-me-web-detector/replit.md

 ## Overview

-SpyMe is a web-based security monitoring application that serves as a companion to an Android app for detecting and logging microphone and camera access.
-The system consists of a full-stack TypeScript application with React frontend and Express backend, designed to track and display real-time access logs from various applications attempting to use device sensors.
+SpyMe is a web-based security monitoring application that demonstrates real-time microphone and camera access detection.
+The system consists of a full-stack TypeScript application with React frontend and Express backend, designed to track and display access logs when the web app itself requests device permissions.
+This serves as a cybersecurity educational tool showing how access monitoring could work in principle.

 ## System Architecture